-To shorten the cooling time, you can also activate the Quick cooling function.
-See "Quick Cooling" on page 53 for details.
+- To protect the lamp, the projector will not respond to any commands during the cooling process. - To shorten the cooling time, you can also activate the Quick cooling function.
+See "Quick Cooling" on page 42 for details. - To turn off the power ring tone, see "Turning off the Power on/off ring tone" on page 37 for details.

-- Once the cooling process finishes, a "Power Off Ring Tone" will be heard.
-The Power indicator light is a steady orange and fans stop.
-Disconnect the power cord from the wall socket. - To turn off the power ring tone, see "Turning off the Power on/off ring tone" on page 46 for details. - If the projector is not properly shut down, to protect the lamp, when you attempt to re-start the projector, the fans will run for a few minutes to cool down.
-Press Power again to start the projector after the fans stop and the Power indicator light turns orange.
+If the projector is not properly shut down, to protect the lamp, when you attempt to re-start the projector, the fans will run for a few minutes to cool down.
+Press () Power again to start the projector after the fans stop and the POWER indicator light turns orange.